Results may vary depending on your particular facts and legal circumstances.

 Sexual Orientation and Gender Identity Discrimination

 Federal anti-discrimination laws still do not provide explicit and complete protections for workers on the basis of sexual orientation and gender identity.
 However, New York state law and local regulations help to fill these gaps.
-LGBTQ workers in New York have certain key protections, including the right not to be treated differently in the workplace because of their protected trait.
+LGBTQ workers in New York have certain key protections, including the right not to be treated differently in the workplace because of their protected traits.

 Contact Our New York Discrimination Attorneys Today

 At Console Mattiacci Law, LLC, we are committed advocates for workers in New York.
 No one should suffer discrimination in the workplace.
 If you or your family member was a victim of any type of job-related discrimination, we can help.
 To schedule a fully confidential consultation with one of our top-rated New York employment law attorneys, please contact our legal team today online or by calling 917-779-8250.
+Results may vary depending on your particular facts and legal circumstances.